Indian Island (Bay of Fundy): History

 In April 1866, during the unsuccessful Fenian attempt led by Bernard Doran Killian to seize Campobello Island, a group of Irish-American militants crossed to Indian Island to demand Dixon surrender the British flag that flew over the Customs House.
 The militants returned on April 21 and set fire to four large storehouses at Guay's Wharf that contained liquor, tobacco, tea and salt.
 Some time thereafter, a third attempt was made by Fenians filling two large rowboats to infiltrate and attack inside the Fundy Isles but was spotted and repelled.
 On May 16, 1866 nine armed Fenians landed on Marble Island and took possession of Norwood's house until New Brunswick militia members dislodged them the following morning.

 By 1866, the Penobscot maintained a small village of their own on Indian Island consisting of thirty wooden houses, a schoolhouse, townhall and Catholic church.
 Following Confederation, Indian Island remained a central hub serving as the sole polling station for the region including Grand Manan for at least four elections.

 Indian Island was the muster site of the Charlotte County Militia.

-On April 25 1883, C.T.
+On April 25, 1883, C.T.
 Williams "mysteriously disappeared" from indian Island causing his wife to seek notice of his potential whereabouts.

+Southwestern New Brunswick smugglers in the late 18th century were "the overwhelming majority of the local political machinery, including the judiciary" - and a 1796 seizure found contraband tied to the "leading figures and magistrates" of Campobello, Grand Manan and Indian Island.

 By 1915, Mendle Fountain's branch of John Fontaine's family line had moved to reside on Cherry Island.

 The island was logged of its spruce and fir trees in 1957.
 On May 2, 1995 a 55' fishing boat from Deer Island sank off the coast of Indian Island, with all three crew rescued.

 In 1998, the southeast corner of Indian Island was the site of only the second-ever find of a fossil from the rodentia Giant Beaver, a damaged upper-right incisor tooth.